-- 1. During the spring 2021 semester, a Collaborate session was held on a Saturday with Dr. Claretha Hughes.
-Dr. Hughes is a professor in the Human Resource and Workforce Development program in the College of Education and Health Professions at the University of Arkansas.
-Students in all five classes taught by Dr. Mandel G. Samuels were invited to participate.
-Twenty-five students participated in the live presentation.
-For the students who could not attend the live presentation, the session was recorded for them to view later.
-An additional six students watch the recorded presentation.
-Dr. Hughes made a presentation on Diversity Intelligence in the Workplace and answered questions from the students.
+- 1. During the Spring 2023 semester, a Microsoft Teams session was held on Saturday, February 18, 2023 with Mrs. Amy Peterson.
+Mrs. Peterson is the Vice-President of Human Resources (HR) at Huhtamaki, Inc. She partners with the senior leadership team to support the strategic objectives, attract, retain and develop top talent, and build a high-performance culture.
+Mrs. Peterson has been Plant HR & Safety Manager, Sr. Manager of HR Operations, and Sr. Manager of Global Projects at Huhtamaki, Inc. Students in two classes taught by Dr. Mandel G. Samuels during the first 8 weeks of the semester were invited to participate.
+Following the presentation, Mrs. Peterson answered questions from the students.
 Upon completion of the presentation, the students completed and submitted a quiz.
-The quiz prompted the students to think critically by applying the information presented to real world situations.
-The feedback from the students was positive and they stated appreciation for receiving diverse, real-world perspectives on multiple diversity issues in the workplace. - 2.
-In HRWD 3113 Foundations of Human Resource Development, students were asked to write a 5-7 paper about a minimum of two challenges facing HRD and how the student would propose to solve the challenges.
-The students were required to use the class textbooks and a minimum of five additional scholarly sources. - In HRWD 3123 Career Development.
-This course prepares students to explore various career theories and tools while analyzing their own career pathway by writing their own career autobiography, interviewing people in the workforce and reflecting on journal articles.
-This course is being re-developed for the Fall 2021 semester to utilize a more recent textbook with updated information.
+The quiz prompted the students to think critically by applying the information presented by the guest speaker to real world situations.
+The feedback from the students was positive as they stated appreciation for receiving diverse, real-world perspectives on multiple sensitive issues they presently face or may face in the workplace.
+There was considerable appreciation for the information provided on how Mrs. Peterson supported the employees of Huhtamaki, Inc. and the company during the pandemic. - 2.
+HRWD 3113 Foundations of Human Resource Development, students were asked to write a 3-5-page paper about a minimum of two challenges facing HRD and develop a plan for how the student would solve the challenges.
+The students were required to use the class textbooks and a minimum of four additional peer-reviewed scholarly sources.